GOlmedoFormosa/Bullseye/README.md

 ## Test

-a.
-Create new XCode project.
+- Create new XCode project.
-b.
-Choose template IOS -> App and Next.
+- Choose template IOS -> App and Next.
-c.
-Product name: Bullseye.
+- Product name: Bullseye.
 Team -> default.
 Organization identifier -> com.name.
 Everything else default.
   The main view of our app by default is called Content.View
-d.
-We will have to press "resume" on the right to see the visualizer.
+- We will have to press "resume" on the right to see the visualizer.
-e.
-Update the text name with "PUT THE BULLSEYE AS CLOSE AS YOU CAN TO" and delete the padding.
+- Update the text name with "PUT THE BULLSEYE AS CLOSE AS YOU CAN TO" and delete the padding.
-f.
-If you hit control+command+space. "emojiemojiemoji\nPUT THE BULLSEYE AS CLOSE AS YOU CAN TO"
+- If you hit control+command+space. "emojiemojiemoji\nPUT THE BULLSEYE AS CLOSE AS YOU CAN TO"
-g.
-In order to add a new view press the + button in the top right.
+- In order to add a new view press the + button in the top right.
 If you select a View and you hover over the line below our existing Text View we will see a blue line, so if we drop the new View there, we will add the Text View inside our VStack view.

 ## Modify SwiftUI Modifiers